bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 # The range-expression Syntax

-When a Range-expression consists of two quantities separated by a single colon, such as "1~10", the first one denotes the ``base``, and the second one denotes the `limit`.
+When a Range-expression consists of two quantities separated by a single colon, such as "1:10", the first one denotes the ``base``, and the second one denotes the `limit`.
 The range of scalars this range-expression covers include all the numbers between the ``base`` and ``limit``, starting from the ``base``, with each additional number one greater than its predecessor, and with a final number not exceeding ``limit``.
-Thus, for the case of a range-expression "1~10", the scalars it entails are 1, 2, 3, 4, 5, 6, 7, 8, 9 and 10.
+Thus, for the case of a range-expression "1:10", the scalars it entails are 1, 2, 3, 4, 5, 6, 7, 8, 9 and 10.

-If a Range-expression is given as a set of three quantities, separated by two colons, such as the case of "1~4~10", then the last quantity denotes the ``limit``, and the middle quantity denotes the increment for each additional scalar after the ``base``.
-Thus, in the case of "1~4~10", the scalars it entails are: 1, 4, 7, 10.
+If a Range-expression is given as a set of three quantities, separated by two colons, such as the case of "1:4:10", then the last quantity denotes the ``limit``, and the middle quantity denotes the next number after the first number, and the difference between this number and the first will be used as the increment for each additional numbers after the second number until it went over the limit which is the third number.
+Thus, in the case of "1:4:10", the scalars it entails are: 1, 4, 7, 10.

 # The spread-expression Syntax